joelcarlson/RImagePalette/README.md

-Ever wonder what Bill Murray might look like if he consisted of the same colors as a bowl of celery?
+Ever wonder what Bill Murray might look like if he consisted of the same colors as a plate of celery?

 Perhaps you've been curious as to how you might make your ggplots resemble your favorite desert vista...